niolabs/docs/docs/getting_started/locally.md

 nio add logger simulator filter dynamic_fields
 ```

-To add blocks:
+To add private blocks manually:

+1. From your private site, determine the URL of the block you want to add.
-1. From the project root directory, clone the relevant block repository into the `blocks/` folder
+2. From the project root directory, clone the relevant block from your private repository into the `blocks/` folder
 ```
-git submodule add https://github.com/nio-blocks/logger.git blocks/logger
+git submodule add https://github.com/yourprivate-blocks/logger.git blocks/logger
 ```